matjadach/to-do-app/README.md

 terraform apply
 ```

-Analyse the terraform plan and if you are happy with it enter 'Yes'
+Analyse the terraform plan and if you are happy with it enter 'Yes'.

 ## Logging

-Application supports logging which is displayed in the console but also sending logs to Loggly is supported.
+Application logging is displayed in the console however there is an option to send the logs to Loggly.
 To send those logs follow the steps below.

 1. Sign up to Loggly using this link: https://www.loggly.com/
 2. Obtain a token from Loggly